Skip to main content

 • dbt makes a non-breaking change to contracted metadata artifacts by adding a new field with a default, or deleting a field with a default (README).

 The vast majority of changes are not behavior changes.
-Because introducing these changes does not require any action on the part of users, they are included in continuous releases of dbt Cloud and patch releases of dbt Core.
+Because introducing these changes does not require any action on the part of users, they are included in continuous releases of dbt and patch releases of dbt Core.

 By contrast, behavior change migrations happen slowly, over the course of months, facilitated by behavior change flags.
 The flags are loosely coupled to the specific dbt runtime version.
 By setting flags, users have control over opting in (and later opting out) of these changes.